-Your Developer Security Toolkit
+Developer Security Toolkit

-Empower Your Team to Deliver More Secure Software
+Empowering Teams to Deliver More Secure Software

 Developers like to solve problems.
 When they identify a security problem in their environment, most developers will actively try to solve it, whether by drawing attention to a security impact in a product management meeting, by using secure functions and constructs while coding, by thinking up tests of security, or by consulting an expert.
 The vital step, therefore, is to help team members develop their sense of when security activity is needed and why: to sensitise them to security.

-Teams and departments can improve this security awareness in their developers by having them work together.
-So, these four packages use various kinds of discussion between developers to sensitise them to the many security issues they will encounter.
-Security in the World uses a structured discussion of a real-world security incident seen from two different points of view to promote discussion of the impact security issues have and how they may be avoided.
-Security in the Community teaches how normal discussions on Stack Overflow and similar forums can be a way of learning about security issues, especially when there are no security experts available.Security and Me uses a profiling questionnaire to prompt discussion about individual attitudes to security.
-And Security between Us uses 'Serious Play' techniques to focus discussion on active security issues between team members and between different teams.
+Development teams and departments improve practice when they work together.
+The four packages in this toolkit use various kinds of discussion between practitioners to sensitise them to the many security issues they will encounter.
+Security in the World uses a structured discussion of a real-world security incidents seen from two different points of view to promote discussion about the impact security issues have on developers and teams.
+Security in the Community gives pointers about how to use comment streams on Stack Overflow and other sites to learn about security issues as they intersect with common development tasks.Security and Me uses a self-assessment questionnaire to prompt reflection about individual attitudes to work and security.
+Security Between Us uses principles from collective security to focus discussion on active security issues between team members and between different teams.